Open Enrollment for the 24/25 is now open!

 Q: Does C2E offer school Tours?

-A: Yes, tours are held on the first Wednesday of the month at 10:00 AM.
-Click on the Sign Up Genius button to sign up!
+A: Yes, school tours can be found under the School Tours section of the Enrollment tab, or you can Click on the Sign Up Genius button to sign up!

 Q: Does C2E have a waitlist?